 - financial institutions

 - business law

-- business information systems
+- business analytics and information management

 Elective courses specialize in the areas of:

 - personal financial planning

 Our faculty earned degrees from some of the most prestigious institutions in the country.

 - Professor William Bosworth earned his MBA at the Stern College of Business at New York University and was a bond arbitrageur on Wall Street.
 He went on to earn a PhD at the University of Connecticut.
 His research interests are in corporate governance and executive compensation.

 - Professor Yong Wang, earned an MA in Financial Economics from the University of Maine, and received his PhD from Temple University.